dev-alex2/1/README.md

 # 1
-version 1 of the site
+The View portion of the site's MVC